adwait7830/adwait7830/README.md

 Hello there! 👋 My name is **Divyanshu Naugai**, and I'm an Electronics & Communication Engineer with a passion for web development.
-I'm currently diving into the world of Web Development, specifically focusing on **Next.js**.
-I also have some knowledge about **React**.
+I'm currently diving into the world of Web Development.
 ## About Me

 - **Name:** Divyanshu Naugai
 - **Background:** Electronics & Communication Engineer
-- **Current Focus:** Learning Web Development, Next.js
+- **Current Focus:** Learning Web Development
-- **Interests:** Web Development, React, Next.js,
+- **Interests:** Web Development, Reactjs, Nextjs, Astrojs,

 ## My Learning Journey

 I'm enthusiastic about learning and growing in the field of web development.
-Currently, I'm deeply engaged in mastering **Next.js**, a powerful React framework, which I believe will enhance my abilities to create dynamic and interactive web applications.
+Currently, I'm deeply engaged in mastering **Js Franeworks**, which I believe will enhance my abilities to create dynamic and interactive web applications.

 ## Skills

 - **Programming Languages:** HTML, CSS, JavaScript/TypeScript
-- **Frameworks:** React, Next.js (in progress)
+- **Frameworks:** Reactjs*, Nextjs, Astrojs

 ## Connect with Me